 Mornin’ Delight gets a dose of coffee and maple syrup for one big breakfast treat, clocking in at 12% ABV.

 Recently, Toppling Goliath even teamed up with Verena Street to create Mornin’ Delight-inspired beans!

 Cream Ale — Easily one of our favorite examples of a non-stout coffee beer, Daybreak cream ale brews with coffee and vanilla bean for one trippy experience.
 The clear, golden beer suggests a fizzy light ale, but a punch of coffee goodness meets you.

 The Columbus brewery allows the coffee flavors to take the lead while sweet vanilla flavors soften the harsher edges of this beer.
 It may feel like you’re getting a caffeine buzz, but, as noted above, you should feel safe enjoying this even in the wee hours of the night.

 Trillium Brewing Co. — Canton, MA

-Trillium’s PM Dawn may not be as genre-defining as Bomb! or Beer Geek Breakfast in the coffee stout category.
+Coffee Stout — Trillium’s PM Dawn may not be as genre-defining as Bomb! in the coffee stout category.
 But it’s arguably just as good.
 While the original is stellar, we prefer the nuttiness of Peanut Butter PM Dawn.
 Brewed with cold brew coffee and peanut butter, this stout packs a pleasant punch that tastes like a Reese’s cup combined with a refreshing cold brew.

-Unless otherwise noted, all of the products featured on Hop Culture are independently chosen by our editorial team.
+Unless otherwise noted, our editorial team independently chooses all of the products featured on Hop Culture.
 However, Hop Culture may earn a commission from purchases made through affiliate links on the site.